S4ND1X/JS-Course/README.md

 # JS-Course
-Hey guys, in this repo we have all the project that I'll be doing from a JS course.
+Hey guys, in this repo we have all the projects that I'll be doing from a JS course.